 Wicklow Swimming Club has been in continuous existence since 1941, though there are historical records showing a Swimming Club in existence in the town as far back as 1859.
 The Club is, traditionally, a Sea Swimming club with races taking place in Wicklow Harbour, the picturesque Wicklow Bay, and the Vartry river which enters the sea at Wicklow Harbour.
 The sea swimming season runs from the first Sunday in June to the end of August.

-In recent years the club has expanded hugely and has a very activepool section which caters for swimmers of all age groups, and abilities.
+We also have a very active pool section which runs in the winter months and caters for swimmers of all age groups, and abilities.

 WSC also hosts three Open Sea Swims during the summer months and these prove to be very popular with the swimming fraternity from the Leinster region, and beyond.
 The open sea swims kick off in June with the Mid Summer Swim which brings swimmers along by the rugged and rocky , but beautiful, coast of Wicklow Town.
 The Club then hosts the Healy/O’Kane race which attracted huge numbers in 2014, including an Italian team.
 On the first Sunday in August the the WSC open takes place which sees swimmers starting halfway up Wicklow Bay and finishing at Wicklow beach, the traditional home of the club.